BrianBanne/ProjectNettBot/README.md

 hello and welcome to my chatroom

-You need to compile both server and client in a terminal to run this chatbot experience

-simply copy the file into any directory in your terminal with: and run with: (if using a linux terminal javac server.java
+You need to compile both server and client in a terminal to run this chatbot experience this is all wrong, forgot to update readme simply copy the file into any directory in your terminal with: and run with: (if using a linux terminal javac server.java